CVE-2026-3775: CWE-427: DLL Hijacking in Foxit Software Inc. Foxit PDF Editor

 Description

 CVE-2026-3775 is a high-severity DLL hijacking vulnerability in Foxit PDF Editor versions 2025.
 3 and earlier.
 The application's update service loads system libraries from search paths that include directories writable by low-privileged users.
-This insecure library loading allows a local attacker to place a malicious DLL in these directories, which the update service then loads with SYSTEM privileges.
-Exploiting this flaw results in local privilege escalation and arbitrary code execution without requiring user interaction.
-The vulnerability has a CVSS score of 7.
-8, reflecting its significant impact on confidentiality, integrity, and availability.
-No known exploits are currently reported in the wild.
-Organizations using affected Foxit PDF Editor versions should prioritize patching or apply mitigations to restrict write permissions on vulnerable directories.
-This threat primarily affects environments where Foxit PDF Editor is widely deployed, including the United States, China, Germany, Japan, and the United Kingdom.
+This allows a local attacker to place a malicious DLL in such a directory, which the update service then loads with SYSTEM privileges.
+Successful exploitation results in local privilege escalation and arbitrary code execution.
+No official patch or remediation information is currently provided by the vendor.
+There are no known exploits in the wild at this time.

 AI-Powered Analysis